-However in the 1980's there was a resurgence in the ANZAC Legend but also increasing apprecipation of the efforts of servicemen in all conflicts.
+However, in the 1980's there was a resurgence in the ANZAC Legend but also increasing appreciation of the efforts of servicemen in all conflicts.

 In 1981, Peter Weir directed the feature film Gallipoli featuring the rising star Mel Gibson.
 The movie is about two runners from Western Australia who decide to fight in World War I and were sent to Gallipoli.
 Though the story was fictional, it was an attempt to show the conditions and experiences that the real fighters would have experienced at the time.

 Meanwhile, Vietnam veterans fought for their recognition for their services.
 For instance, Redgum's "When I was Only 19" (1983) bought home to Australian's the challenges that the young servicemen were forced to endure not just during their service in Vietnam, but in the years that followed including the physical and psychological traumas that came from fighting in war.

 Normie Rowe, who was forced to stop his music career in 1967 to serve in Vietnam pushed for a welcome home parade which took place in Sydney in 1987.
 I do plan at some point to look at that parade itself.